Josh Naylor Preview, Player Props: Guardians vs. Angels

 Josh Naylor At The Plate

-- Naylor has picked up an RBI in 43.6% of his games this season, with two or more RBI in 20.8% of his games.
-He has also produced three or more runs in 11 contests.
+- Naylor has driven home a run in 45 games this season (44.1%), including more than one RBI in 20.6% of his games and producing three or more of his team's runs on 11 occasions..

-- He has scored in 31.7% of his games this season, with two or more runs scored in 7.9%.
+- He has scored in 33 games this season (32.4%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.